-Hong Kong’s government to meet amid bill withdrawal talk
+Hong Kong government to meet amid bill withdrawal rumors

-HONG KONG (AP) — Hong Kong’s government is scheduled to meet Wednesday afternoon amid speculation leader Carrie Lam may formally withdraw an extradition bill as protesters have demanded.
+HONG KONG (AP) — Hong Kong’s government was scheduled to meet Wednesday afternoon amid speculation that leader Carrie Lam may formally withdraw an extradition bill as protesters have demanded.

-The bill allowing Hong Kong residents to be sent to mainland China for trials sparked the massive protests that have rocked the city since June.
+The bill allowing Hong Kong residents to be sent to mainland China for trials sparked massive protests that have rocked the city since June.
 Lam has suspended the bill, but protesters want it entirely withdrawn.
-They also want democratic reforms to Hong Kong’s government and an independent inquiry into police actions against protesers.
+They also want democratic reforms to Hong Kong’s government and an independent inquiry into police actions against protesters.

-The office of lawmaker Michael Tien confirmed a meeting with Lam was taking place but his office didn’t have details of the agenda.
+Pro-government lawmaker Michael Tien confirmed he was notified on Tuesday of the meeting, which includes members of the National People’s Congress and the Chinese People’s Political Consultative Conference.
+He said he has no details of the agenda.

+“Rumor is that she will announce the complete withdrawal of the bill,” Tien said by phone, but added that it is unlikely to change public sentiment.

+“It is too little, too late.
+The focus in Hong Kong is not the withdrawal of the bill but the independent inquiry into alleged police misconduct amid the escalation of violence and the accusations made against police,” he said.

-Lam has no scheduled media appearance.
-The South China Morning Post cited an unidentified government source as saying the bill would be withdrawn before the city’s legislature resumed in October.
+Lam had no scheduled media appearance.
+The South China Morning Post newspaper cited an unidentified government source as saying the bill would be withdrawn before the city’s legislature resumes in October.

+The Hong Kong stock market soared 4%, boosted by the possible bill withdrawal.

 Lam has come under withering criticism for pushing the extradition bill, which many in Hong Kong see as an example of the city’s eroding autonomy since the former British colony returned to Chinese control in 1997.

-Lam said Tuesday that the “one country, two systems” formula would be upheld.
-She also said at the news conference she had never tendered her resignation, responding to leaked audio of her telling business leaders recently that she would quit if she had a choice.
+Lam said Tuesday that Hong Kong’s “one country, two systems” formula would be upheld.
+She also told a news conference she had never tendered her resignation, responding to leaked audio of her telling business leaders recently that she would quit if she had a choice.

 “I have never tendered a resignation to the central people’s government.
 I have not even contemplated to discuss a resignation … the choice of not resigning was my own choice,” Lam said when asked why Beijing refused to let her quit.